CU-ECEN-5823/ecen5823-courseproject-DhruvHMehta/questions/Assignment5-HealthThermometerProfile-BLE.md

    ![peak_current_of_advertisement](screenshots/assignment5/peak_current_of_advertisement.PNG)

 4. Provide screen shot showing the connection interval settings.
 Do they match the values you set in your slave(server) code or the master's(client) values?.
-   <br>Screenshot: 45mS.
-They do not match as the EFR Connect Client App does not honor the connection parameter settings requested by the Gecko.
+   <br>Screenshot: 298mS.
+Yes, they do match as the Client acknowledges the connection parameters required by the Server.
+(300mS is the slave latency and most
+   connection events are observed to occur at this time period.
+Occaisionally, the connection interval is noted to be 75mS.
    ![connection_interval](screenshots/assignment5/connection_interval.PNG)

 5. What is the average current between connection intervals?
-   Answer: 924.19nA.
+   Answer: 3.46uA.
    <br>Screenshot:
    ![avg_current_between_connection_intervals](screenshots/assignment5/avg_current_between_connection_intervals.PNG)

 6. If possible, provide screen shot verifying the slave latency matches what was reported when you logged the values from event = gecko_evt_le_connection_parameters_id.
-   <br>Screenshot:
+   <br>Screenshot:  Please refer to the last value in the screenshot.
+(Latency = 3 = 300mS)
    ![slave_latency](screenshots/assignment5/slave_latency.PNG)

 7. What is the peak current of a data transmission when the phone is connected and placed next to the Blue Gecko?